Christensenia (plant)

 Christensenia is a genus of ferns in the botanical family Marattiaceae.
 The genus is confined to the Indo-Malayan region.
 The basal chromosome number for this genus is 2n=80.

 Christensenia is unique in the Marattiaceae, because of its reticulate venation, palmately arranged leaves and radial synangia.
 Christensenia produces enormous amounts of spores, up to 7,000 spores per sporangium.

-The presence of a radial synangium is an archaic character, very similar to some of the fossil Asterothecaceae/Psaroniaceae, such as Scolecopteris.
+The radial synangium is very similar to some of the fossil Asterothecaceae/Psaroniaceae, such as Scolecopteris.
 Christensenia itself has no fossil record.
+Christensenia is notable for having the largest known stomata of any land plant, and a stomatal structure that is permanently open, restricting the genus to high-humidity environments.

 Taxonomy

 The Smith et al. classification of 2006, based on molecular phylogeny, placed Christensenia in Marattiaceae.
 Subsequent classifications have maintained this placement.

 Species

-After the 1993 revision by Rolleri, only two species and one variety are recognized:
+Some taxonomists have recognized only one variable species of Christensia across its range, while others have described a small number of regionally restricted species including Christensenia assamica (Griff.)
+Ching from India and Christensenia cumingiana Christ from Mindanao.
+The 1993 revision by Rolleri recognized two species and one variety: